nigelhorne/ged2site/README.md

-This is quite complex software, so if you are a genealogist looking to create a website and aren't an IT guru, it would be better to e-mail me on `<njh at nigelhorne.com>` for help.
+This is quite complex software, so if you are a genealogist looking to create a website and aren't an IT guru, it would be better to e-mail me on `<njh at nigelhorne.com>` for professional help.
 If you contact me, please let me know the program you're using to create your Gedcom file, and the operating system you are using.